dannyedel/dspdfviewer/installation/debian.md

 [backports instructions]: http://backports.debian.org/Instructions/

-## Debian wheezy

-[@dannyedel] maintains a third-party deb repository for wheezy.
-If you want to use it, please follow the instructions in [deb-repository].

 ## Versions overview

 To see which versions are available in Debian, please take a look at the